-At The Rink with Gord Wilson
+At The Rink With Gord Wilson

-At The Rink with Gord Wilson "Will the short season be tough on the young Sens?"
+At The Rink With Gord Wilson "Are the Sens looking good or hanging on?"

 -

-At The Rink with Gord Wilson "Will the short season be tough on the young Sens?"
+At The Rink With Gord Wilson "Are the Sens looking good or hanging on?"

-At The Rink with Gord Wilson.
-TSN 1200 Colour commentator joins the Morning Rush to discuss the Ottawa Senators 3-2 loss to the Edmonton Oilers last night, and just how good Tim Stutzle is for such a young age.
-Also, will the short season be hard on the young guys on the team?
+At the Rink with Gord Wilson, Are the Sens looking good or hanging on?
+TSN 1200 Colour commentator joins the Morning Rush to talk about the last two games from the Ottawa Senators, an OT loss to the Canucks last night, and the big win over the first place Leafs on Sunday night!
 At The Rink with Gord Wilson, on The Morning Rush every Tuesday & Thursday at 6:20 am on News Talk 580 CFRA